 - Arête Sud Integrale (South Ridge integral) French 5b max, 5a obbl., 200 m.

-The North-East side Normal route is an easy ascent - Alpine PD
+- North-East side Normal route, an easy ascent - Alpine PD

 Approach from Albert Premier Hut